-While preparing for an all-day iPads in the Music Classroom workshop last month, I ended up reading pretty much all of the GarageBand for iPad manual.
+While preparing for an all-day iPads in the Music Classroom workshop, I ended up reading pretty much all of the GarageBand for iPad manual.
 Reading manuals is something I quite enjoy (strange, I know) because I always manage to pick up new tips.
 I thought it might be useful to share some of the less-obvious GarageBand for iPad tricks here.

 If you have any other GarageBand tips, please share them in the comments below.

 If you touch and hold two fingers on the bass drum, it will play a repeating patten (the first and third beat in the bar).
 Move your fingers apart slightly to play crotchets and further apart again to play quavers.
 It also works on the snare, but the repeating pattern is faster: crotchets, quavers and semiquavers.

 When playing a repeating pattern with two fingers, slide your finger upwards to make the pattern louder or downwards to make the pattern softer.

 3. Strings #1: tips for pizz

 When playing pizz chords on the Smart Strings, it’s all about the release.
 The chord sounds on the release of your finger, not on the tap.
 Touching different sections of the chord strip allows you to play different inversions of the same chord.

 Stroke your finger up and down the chord strip in the Smart Strings to play sustained chords.
 Stroking faster will result in a louder chord and stroking slower will give a softer chord.

 You can alter the voicings of chords in the Smart Strings by tapping on the instrument icons at the top of the screen to remove them from the chord.

 When in Track View, you can double-tap on instrument icon to go quickly to Instrument View.